How 3D Printing Is Revolutionizing Engineering Practices

 Rapid The engineering road map for this medium began with rapid prototyping, which used 3D printing to rapidly produce model components.
 It evolved into a fully developed manufacturing process that is able to generate end-use components.
 By streamlining the 3D printing technique, researchers such as John Hart at MIT have been instrumental in this change.
 Hart’s team investigated the extrusion process—a typical technique in 3D printing—to grasp its basic constraints, including heating polymers, applying force, and printhead speed.

-Understanding these limitations, Hart and his colleagues were able to create a new printer running 10 times quicker than current models.
-For example, a gear that used one to two hours to print may be available in five to ten minutes.
+Recognizing the limitations of existing 3D printing technologies, Hart and his colleagues developed a new printer that operates 10 times faster than previous models.
+For instance, a gear that previously took one to two hours to print can now be produced in just five to ten minutes.

 • Modern polymers and metal alloys are among the printed materials that material advancements have widened the spectrum for.